 Estate planning expert, Pantea Fozouni, will guide you slowly through what could be a very confusing journey, to ensure you know, for you and your family’s highest benefit, what are the key items you need, to set up your estate. **hint—even if you’re 18, heading off to college, there are things that can make ALL the difference, in the rest of your life.

-So what are the basic estate planning documents we all need?
+What are the basic estate planning tools I need?

 My name is Pantea Fozouni with Palm Desert Law Group and today we’re going to talk about basic estate planning documents that all of us need.
 Now, if you are over the age of 18, there are two, really three, documents that basically all adults need.
 The first is what’s called Advanced Healthcare Directive, the second is a Power of Attorney, and the third is a basic Will.